 Texas Attorney General Proceeding.
 On May 28, 2009, the Texas Attorney General filed suit against us in the Texas state District Court of Harris County, Texas, alleging that we engaged in unlawful and deceptive practices in violation of the Texas Deceptive Trade Practices-Consumer Protection Act.
 The Attorney General alleged, among other things, that we failed to honor product maintenance and replacement agreements, misled customers about the nature of our product maintenance and replacement agreements.
-The Attorney General alleged, among other things, that we failed to honor product maintenance and replacement agreements, misled customers about the nature of our product maintenance and replacement agreements.
-The Attorney General sough injunctive relef, civily lenablities of up to \$250,0000 for violation, as well as \$250,0000 for violation, as well as \$250,0000 for violation, as well as \$250,0000 for violation and deniet those allegations in our ansver to the suit and, under the terms of the settlement agreement.
-The settlement agreed to make two cash payments, one in the amount of \$2.5 million in 30 days and a second apayment in the amount of \$2.5 million in 30 days and second apayment in the amount of \$2.5 million to consumers as restitution.
-The second payment is natorney's fees, and to reimburse that office an as yet undeterming amount for litigation expenses, and to odante \$100,000 to the University of Houston Law Center.
+How the Attorney General alleged, among other things, that we failed to honor product maintenance and replacement agreements, misled customers about the nature of our product maintenance and replacement agreements.
+The Attorney General sought injunctive relef, civil penaltics of up to \$250,000 if our conduct financially harmed persons aged 65 or older, restoration of any Josses suffreed by certain identifiable persons, attorney's fees and costs, the disgorgement of all sums taken from consumers, and pre-judgement index geredot in make two estimates a provided by law.
+On November 24, 2009, we settled the litigation and denied those allegations in our ansver to the suit and, under the terms of the settlement generates as provided by law.
+On November 24, 2009, we settled the litigation and denied those allegations in our ansver to the suit and on the S2 or million of consumers as restitution.
+The second payment in the amount of \$2.000 the Universe is a second payment in the amount of \$2.000 to be Universely of Houston Law Center.
 Additionally, the we must furnish within 10 days.
-We also agreed to pay \$25,0000 to the Center attorney General for our implementation of certain business particles reparading extended warranty programs, all of which have been part of our business partices for our molementation of certain business particles reparading extended warranty programs, all of which have been part of our business practices for our molemation of the set allows and the set allowed avaint to approx.
+We also agreed to pay \$250,000 to the Civica storage of our implementation of certain business practices regarding extended warranty programs, all of which have been part of our business practices for our implementation of certain business practices regarding extended warranty programs, all of which have been part of our business practices for our molemation and centure storage extended warranty programs, all of which have been part of our